 4. Walk through the Vittorio Emanuele II Gallery

 Another of Milan's landmarks is the beautiful Galleria Vittorio Emanuele II, the first shopping mall in Italy and one of the first in the world.
 Built in the nineteenth century, it stands out for the mosaics that decorate its floors and walls and for a large glass dome that connects Piazza La Scala with Piazza del Duomo.

-5. Dream at the Scala Theater
+5. Dream at the Teatro alla Scala

-Opening hours of the Teatro alla Scala: daily from 9:00 am to 5:30 pm
+Hours of the Teatro alla Scala: daily from 9:00 am to 5:30 pm.